ryanwilsond/belte/docs/HowItWorks/WhatILearned.md

 There is not a section on the Evaluator because it is fairly simply, and will probably be discontinued soon.
 In that case interpreting will just emit an IL executable in memory and run it within a wrapper.
-There is also not a section on assembly emitting, because that hasn't been developed (yet).
+There is also not a section on assembly emitting, because that has not been developed (yet).

 - [Command Line](CommandLine.md)
 - [Lexer](Lexer.md)